TICKETS ON SALE FRIDAY 18th AUGUST AT 5pm. CLICK HERE TO GET YOURS or CALL 0333 666 33 66.

-As this production is programmed right across the Halloween season, audiences should expect a truly heart racing experience, starting right at the beginning, by barricading the audience in the Main Hall for the duration.
-It is fair to say this is not for the faint hearted; due to the nature of the show, we cannot grant access to those patrons with mobility issues, it is not suitable for people with epilepsy and with an age restriction of sixteen, audience discretion is advised.
+As this production was programmed right across the Halloween season, audiences experienced a truly heart racing event, starting right at the beginning, by barricading the audience in the Main Hall for the duration.
+It is fair to say it was not for the faint hearted!

-‘Don’t Go Outside’ opens on the 23rd October and runs until 5th November, with shows every night at 7:30pm, lasting approximately 80 minutes.
+‘Don’t Go Outside’ opened on the 23rd October, until 5th November, with shows every night at 7:30pm, lasting approximately 80 minutes.
 There is no show on the 28th October.